Santroller/Santroller/wiring_guides/turntable.md

     6. Disable all the frets
     7. Click on `Add Setting`
     8. Add each fret for the turntable you are configuring
-    9. For each fret: 1.
-Click on the Fret 2.
-Set the Input Type to `Digital Pin Input (Peripheral)` 3.
-Click on `Find Pin` 4.
-Press the fret in question.
+    9. For each fret:
+       1. Click on the Fret
+       2. Set the Input Type to `Digital Pin Input (Peripheral)`
+       3. Make sure `Pin Mode` is set to `Pull Up`.
+       4. Click on `Find Pin`
+       5. Press the fret in question.
 The tool should detect this and the fret should light up in the tool when pressed.
     </details>

     <details>
       <summary>USB Host (Pi Pico Only)</summary>

-    1. Click on Add setting
+    10. Click on Add setting
-    2. Find and add `USB Host inputs`
+    11. Find and add `USB Host inputs`
-    3. Bind D+
+    12. Bind D+
-    4. Hit Save
+    13. Hit Save
-    5. If you plug in a supported controller, the tool should detect it and tell you what it is.
+    14. If you plug in a supported controller, the tool should detect it and tell you what it is.
-    6. If you have a modded xbox and are using `usbdsecpatch`, you can disable `Authentication for Xbox 360`.
+    15. If you have a modded xbox and are using `usbdsecpatch`, you can disable `Authentication for Xbox 360`.

     </details>